Director of research

 I am regularly lecturing in various institutions

 - Natural Language Processing for Digital Humanities, Master in Digital Humanities, at Paris Sciences et Lettres (PSL)

 - Computational and corpus linguistics at the University of Cambridge

-Since 2015, I am part of a new graduate level programme in Digital Humanities held at Paris Sciences et Lettres (with Ecole des chartes and Ecole pratique des hautes études).
+I am especially involved in the Master in Digital Humanities of Paris Sciences et Lettres (with the Ecole des chartes and the Ecole pratique des hautes études).
 I am the ENS representative in this programme.

 Past PhD students